1868 North Carolina railroad bonds scandal: Investigation

+Scandals related to railroads mounted in 1869 and 1870, leading some Republican legislators to call for investigations.
+As part of this backlash, scrutiny was brought to bear upon Littlefield, who was serving as the official state printer.
+In January 1870 the State House of Representatives passed a resolution calling for an investigation into his setting of rates for his service.
+The following month, the General Assembly abolished the office of state printer.

 Concerned about the state's financial reputation, in 1870 Conservatives and reform-oriented Republicans in the State Senate authorized the creation of three-person investigative committee under former governor Thomas Bragg to launch an inquiry into fraudulent activity with regards to the issuance of railway bonds.
 Holden believed the accusations of fraud were politically motivated, and other Senate Republicans limited the scope of the investigation.
 After Conservatives obtained a majority in the General Assembly in that year's elections, they appointed the Shipp Commission.
 The Shipp Commission uncovered widespread fraud and bribery related to the railway bonds issues.

 Littlefield and Swepson were indicted, but never convicted.
 On February 9, 1871, the North Carolina House of Representatives adopted an article of impeachment against Governor Holden accusing him of conspiring with Swepson to defraud the state in the bonds scandal.
 It was ultimately not revealed to the public or tried in the State Senate for fear of implicating some state senators involved in the ongoing impeachment trial of Holden for actions taken during the Kirk–Holden war.
 Holden was never proven to have been involved in the scheme with the motive to enrich himself or otherwise personally benefit.

 Aftermath

+Of all the North Carolina railroads receiving state aid during the activities of the ring, only the Salem Railroad Company and the Edenton and Suffolk Company were not implicated in the bribery scandal.

 The scandal proved politically damaging to Governor Holden and North Carolina Republicans.
-The state's railroad development from the bonds issued stagnated until the year 1880.
+The state's railroad development from the bonds issued stagnated until 1880.
 In 1870 the state government purchased the Western North Carolina Railroad and subsequently leased it to other companies.